Atlanta Campaign

 MG Frank P. Blair, Jr. (XVII Corps).

-MG John M. Schofield's Army of Ohio
+MG John M. Schofield's Army of Ohio,

 Schofield's XXIII Corps